emptymalei/eerily/README.md

-# TESSA
+# TRAY

-TimE SerieS plAygroun (TESSA) is a playground for time series.
+Time seRies plAYground (TRAY) is a playground for time series.